natpaq/HoneyNebula/README.md

 ## Abstract

 A honeypot is a decoy IT infrastructure that is meant to lure attackers by appearing vulnerable.
-They come in a variety of different architectures each giving the attackers different levels of access to the operating system.
+They come in a variety of different architectures that give attackers different levels of access to the operating system.
 Once attacked, information regarding the attack and the attacker can be analyzed.
 In this project, by leveraging the Google Cloud Platform (GCP) we are able to increase the attack surface through the use of multiple IP addresses that span the globe.
 From this, we can compare the statistics related to attack methods, locations, and the frequency of attacks for a given IP address.
-From this data, we will be able to study the attackers behaviour and determine which honeypot systems are attacked the most and why.
+With this data, We can study the attackers behaviour and determine which honeypot systems are attacked the most and why.

 ## Introduction